jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

 Nearly half of people over the age of 18 will experience mild pain at the injection site, and about 80% of people aged 12-15 will experience mild or moderate pain at the injection site.

-People aged 12-15 are most sensitive to slight fatigue, especially during the second injection, 40% of them will feel slightly fatigued, which is twice the proportion of people over 18 years old; but people over 18 years old feel moderate fatigue It is more likely that people aged 12-15, especially those aged 18-55, have a 35% probability that they will feel moderately fatigued after the second injection.
+People aged 12-15 are most sensitive to mild fatigue, especially during the second injection, 40% of them will feel slightly fatigued, which is twice the proportion of people over 18 years old; but people over 18 years old feel moderate fatigue more easily than people aged 12-15, especially those aged 18-55, which have a 35% probability that they will feel moderately fatigued after the second injection.

-For headaches, the most common degree is moderate headache.
-Among people aged 12-15, 22.3% of people have a moderate headache after the first injection, but the proportion of people experiencing a moderate headache after the second injection has risen to 35%.
+For headaches, the most common degree is a moderate headache.
+Among people aged 12-15, 22.3% have a moderate headache after the first injection, but the proportion of people experiencing a moderate headache after the second injection has risen to 35%.
 A similar situation also appeared in people over the age of 18, 19.2% of people had a moderate headache after the first injection, but after the second injection, this proportion rose to 36%.

 <p align="center">
   <img alt="20210701-detail-reactions-2"